History of Tennessee Volunteers football: Butch Jones era (2013–2017)

 In a season hoping to put the Vols back on top in the SEC it would end up having the opposite effect in the long run.
 Butch Jones's personality issues would begin to come to light after the Vols were eliminated from SEC title contention.
 In his press conference following the elimination Jones downplayed the disappointment and instead said his players were the "champions of life".
-Jones's ignorance of Tennessee's most coveted ambitions in championships would greatly alienate the Volunteer fan base and set Jones up on a very difficult stage for 2017.
+Jones's ignorance of Tennessee's most coveted ambitions in championships would greatly alienate the Volunteer fan base and set Jones up on a difficult stage for 2017.
 The 2017 season in Tennessee football will never be forgotten among the Volunteer faithful and for all the wrong reasons.
 Opening with wins against old rival Georgia Tech and Indiana St., Tennessee returned to Gainesville seemingly with momentum against the Gators and hoping to erase the embarrassing choke from two years prior.
 In what would be a very ugly ball game, Tennessee and Florida would struggle the entire game to advance the football.
 Tennessee had a few chances to take control of the game but failed constantly.
 It would be a goal line stand that would start a downward trend for Tennessee and its season.
 With a 1st-and-Goal from Florida's 1-yard line, Jones inexplicably called three straight passing plays.
 Tennessee QB Quentin Dormady would be intercepted on the third play.
 Even then, Tennessee gained another opportunity with less than a minute left in the game with another series with Goal to go down 20–17.
 Again, Jones would not give RB John Kelly the ball despite Kelly having a tremendous 141 yard rushing day.
 Another three straight broken up passing plays forced Tennessee to kick a field goal to tie game.
 The failure to win the game there would sting the Vols on Florida's ensuing drive.
 Though expected to take a knee to go to overtime, the Gators instead ran a few plays to set up one last play from their own 37-yard line.
-QB Felipe Franks threw a miraculous 63-yard Hail Mary to Tyrie Cleveland to give the Gators a stunning victory.
+QB Feleipe Franks threw a miraculous 63-yard Hail Mary to Tyrie Cleveland to give the Gators a stunning victory.
 The Tennessee fan base erupted in fury against Jones following the game, putting his job in jeopardy for the weeks to come.
 Two weeks later, following an uninspired 17–13 win over winless UMass, the Vols were shut out at Neyland Stadium for the first time in 23 years with an embarrassing 41–0 loss to the surging (and eventual playoff bound) Georgia Bulldogs.
-Many sports writers surmised that Jones was sure to be fired at some point during the season.
+A number of sports writers surmised that Jones was sure to be fired at some point during the season.
 The bleeding continued with another loss to South Carolina bringing Jones's record against Will Muschamp to 0–4.
 Yet another blowout loss to Alabama in Tuscaloosa followed.
 Then the Vols lost a close 29–26 game in Lexington to the Kentucky Wildcats.
 It was only the second victory for the Cats against the Vols since 1985.
 A homecoming win over Southern Miss would brighten things up just briefly before losing to Missouri on the road, 50–17.
 In two games against Tennessee the Tigers gained an astonishing 1,399 yards of offense.
 For Tennessee athletics director John Currie, he had seen enough.
 Butch Jones was fired the day after the Mizzou loss.
 Defensive line coach Brady Hoke took over as interim coach for two more losses against LSU and Vanderbilt respectively to finally end what was the worst season in Tennessee football history.
 The Vols went 4–8, losing eight games in a season for the first time in the program's 121-year history.